Skip to main content

 If you want to learn how to integrate custom UI for social sign-in, passwordless, or two-factor authentication, read Advanced integration.

-Flows are an important element of Ory's self-service APIs and are used to accomplish a variety of goals, such as:
+Flows are an important element of Ory's self-service APIs and are used for a variety of goals, such as:

 • User login